OmniTracker: Unifying Object Tracking by Tracking-with-Detection: Experiments

 \subsection{Implementation Details}

 \textbf{Training.} The complete training process consists of three stages: during the first stage, we pre-train the model on COCO~\cite{lin2014microsoft} for object detection and instance segmentation following Unicorn~\cite{yan2022towards}.
 Then we follow the common practice in VIS methods~\cite{hwang2021video,wu2022seqformer,wu2022defense} to randomly crop the same image from COCO twice to form a pseudo key-reference frame pair.
 Finally, the proposed \system is fine-tuned on the training splits of various tracking datasets, during which two images are randomly sampled as key and reference frames respectively.
 Note that we treat COCO~\cite{lin2014microsoft} as an additional downstream dataset and perform joint training on it to make the training process more stable.

-We implement 6 dataloaders for COCO, SOT (TrackingNet~\cite{muller2018trackingnet}, LaSOT~\cite{fan2019lasot}, GOT10K~\cite{huang2019got}), VOS (DAVIS17~\cite{pont20172017}), MOT (MOT17~\cite{milan2016mot16}), MOTS (MOTS20~\cite{voigtlaender2019mots}), and VIS (YTVIS19~\cite{yang2019video}), and iteratively feed one of them to the model for joint training.
+We implement 6 data loaders for COCO, SOT (TrackingNet~\cite{muller2018trackingnet}, LaSOT~\cite{fan2019lasot}, GOT10K~\cite{huang2019got}), VOS (DAVIS17~\cite{pont20172017}), MOT (MOT17~\cite{milan2016mot16}), MOTS (MOTS20~\cite{voigtlaender2019mots}), and VIS (YTVIS19~\cite{yang2019video}), and iteratively feed one of them to the model for joint training.
 We use different classifiers for different tasks and set the category annotation of SOT and VOS to 0.
+As mentioned in Sec.~\ref{subsubsec:ddetr}, we employ a classification head to predict the categories of objects, a box head to perform bounding box regression, and an embedding head for the cross-frame association.
+We share all the heads other than the classification head between different tasks to promote parameter efficiency and facilitate knowledge transfer.
 Multi-scale training is applied and the shortest side ranges from 736 to 864, following~\cite{yan2022towards}.
 The batch sizes for the three stages are 32, 32, and 16, and the training iterations are 185k, 148k, and 144k.
 The parameters are optimized with AdamW~\cite{loshchilov2018decoupled}.
 The initial learning rates are all set to $1e^{-4}$ for three stages, and decayed by 0.1 after 148k, 59.2k, and 8k iterations.
 The RoI size and downsampled size in Equation~\ref{eq:roi_down} are both set to 7.
 We adopt Swin Transformer~\cite{liu2021swin}-Tiny and Swin Transformer-Large as backbones in the main experiments, and Swin Transformer-Tiny as the backbone in the ablation.
-Since Unicorn~\cite{yan2022towards} only reports the results with ConvNeXt~\cite{liu2022convnet}-Large as the backbone, we also reproduce their method with Swin Transformer-Tiny~\cite{liu2021swin} as the backbone for a fair comparison, which is denoted as Unicorn-T$^{*}$.
-Note that we conduct ablation studies on the validation split of MOT17 for MOT unless otherwise mentioned.